haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 ## Introduction

 This tutorial will demonstrate the use of our DISVIS, POWERFIT and HADDOCK web servers for predicting the structure of a large biomolecular assembly from MS cross-linking data and low resolution cryo-EM data.
-The case we will be investigating is the apo form of the Saccharomyces Cerevisiae RNA Polymerase-III (Pol-III).
+The case we will be investigating is the apo form of the Saccharomyces Cerevisiae RNA Polymerase-III (Pol III).
 Pol III is a 17-subunit enzyme that transcribes tRNA genes.
 Its architecture can be subdivided into a core, stalk, heterodimer, and heterotrimer of C82, C34, and C31 subunits.
 <ul>
 <figure align="center">
   <img src="/education/HADDOCK24/RNA-Pol-III/Pol-III-architecture.png">
 </figure>
 <b>Figure 1:</b> Pol III subunits are shown as rectangular bars except for C160 and C128, which are shown as ovals for the sake of clarity.
 Inter-links are shown as lines connecting the protein bars, while intra-links are shown as curves.
 Inter-links to C31 are colored yellow, to C34 - gold, to C37 – violet, to C53 - cyan.
 The remaining inter-links are colored gray.
 Domains of C82 and C34 discussed in this work are explicitely represented.
 Regions missing in crystal structures or homology models are colored in black.
 The figure was created with xiNET.
-Figure reproduced from <a target="_blank" href="​https://www.nature.com/articles/nmeth.3838">​https://www.nature.com/articles/nmeth.3838</a>.
+Figure reproduced from <a href="https://www.nature.com/articles/nmeth.3838" target="_blank">Ferber et al, 2016</a>.
 <br>
 <br>
 </ul>

-During this tutorial, we pretend that the structure of the Pol 3 core (14 subunits) is known and thus we will focus on modeling the positioning of the C82/C34/C31 heterotrimer subunits relatively to the others (which we will treat as the core of Pol-III).
+During this tutorial, we pretend that the structure of the Pol 3 core (14 subunits) is known and thus we will focus on modeling the positioning of the C82/C34/C31 heterotrimer subunits relatively to the others (which we will treat as the core of Pol III).
 The structure of Pol III core is quite well characterized, with multiple cryo-EM structures of Pol III published.

 We will be making use of i) our [DISVIS server](https://bianca.science.uu.nl/disvis/){:target="_blank"} to analyse the cross-links and detect possible false positives and ii) of the new [HADDOCK2.4 webserver](https://bianca.science.uu.nl/haddock2.4){:target="_blank"} to setup docking runs, using the new coarse-graining option to speed up the calculations (especially needed due to the large size of the system).
-As an alternative strategy, we will use our [PowerFIt server][link-powerfit] to fit the largest components of the complex into the 9Å cryo-EM map and then use those as starting point for the modelling of the remaining components.
+As an alternative strategy, we will use our [PowerFIt server][link-powerfit-web] to fit the largest components of the complex into the 9Å cryo-EM map and then use those as starting point for the modelling of the remaining components.

 A description of our the previous version of our web server [HADDOCK2.2](https://haddock.science.uu.nl/services/HADDOCK2.2/){:target="_blank"} can be found in the following publications: